 What is cost of sales?

-Also described as the cost of goods sold, the cost of sales represents all the expenses that go into creating or acquiring the products you sell.
+To put it another way, cost of sales represents all the expenses that are directly involved in creating or acquiring the products (or services) you sell.

 How to calculate cost of sales

-It’s not always immediately apparent which expenses should be included in a cost of sales calculation and which should be left out.
+It might not be immediately obvious which expenses you should include in a cost of sales calculation and which you should leave out.

 The simplest way to make the decision is to imagine what would happen if you stopped paying for a certain expense.
 Would you still have a product to sell?

-If there’s no way of doing without a certain cost while still producing your product, you can feel certain that it should be included in the cost of sales calculation.
+If you can’t produce your product without a certain cost, you can feel confident that it should be included in your cost of sales calculation.

-If your business buys goods to sell on rather than manufacturing them, you will include the amount you paid suppliers and the cost of shipping the goods to your warehouse in your cost of sales calculations.
+If your business doesn't make products but buys them to sell on, you will use the amount you paid your suppliers and the cost of shipping your products to your warehouse in your cost of sales calculation.

-Other types of expenses may help increase sales, retain staff, and create a positive working environment.
-These may be vital to help your business grow in the long run, but the product could still be made without them, so they don’t count towards the cost of sales.
+Other expenses may help increase sales, retain staff, and create a positive working environment, but if your product would still exist without them, they don’t count towards the cost of sales.

-What is the formula for cost of sales?
+What is the formula for calculating cost of sales?

 The formula for calculating cost of sales is:

-If you are calculating the cost of sales for a certain tax year or month, you need to figure out how much stock you have at the beginning and end of this period, and how much it cost your business to make or buy this stock.
-That’s the inventory.
+If you’re calculating the cost of sales for a certain tax year or month, you need to know how much stock you had at the beginning of this period.
+This is your beginning inventory.

 'Purchases' refers to the cost of making or buying any new stock that was added to your inventory during the time period in question.

-Once you've worked out your cost of sales, you can calculate your gross profit using the formula:
+Once you've worked out the cost of sales, you can calculate your gross profit using the formula:

 Revenue - cost of sales = gross profit

-Note, to calculate your net profit you will need to deduct other costs, such as operating, tax and interest expenses.
+It’s important to note that to calculate your net profit, you need to deduct other costs such as operating, tax, and interest expenses.

 Airwallex can help you manage your money across borders more efficiently